Rano Rahi seamounts: Geology

 The crust underneath the field is no more than 6.5 million years old, and it has a number of anomalous features in the field, compared to oceanic crust elsewhere.
 Vigorous hydrothermal activity and shallow magma chambers characterize the neighbouring sector of the East Pacific Rise, showing evidence of larger availability of magma.

 Acoustic reflectivity indicates that a number of these seamounts were volcanically active in the last 200,000 years, if not within the last 50,000 years.
 Argon-argon dating has yielded ages between 230,000 years and 4.67 million years on rocks dredged from the seamounts.
 Paleomagnetism indicates that the volcanoes were active over two phases, separated by long periods of rest, and the first phase of activity occurred when the volcanoes were at distances of about 50 km or less from the Rise.
 Lava flows or landslide deposits appear to surround a number of the seamounts.
+Volcanic rocks dredged from the seamounts are mostly tholeiite and alkali basalt.

 A number of processes has been proposed to explain the formation of seamounts close to spreading ridges.
 In the case of Rano Rahi, both line-like sources and point-like sources of magma may be involved, with a common source of magma that results in a tradeoff between the sizes of neighbouring seamount chains.
 Seismic tomography has identified low-velocity material beneath the seamounts which may be flows in the mantle.
 The neighbouring Pukapuka ridge appears to be related to the Rano Rahi seamounts, which are located east of its eastern end and form a wedge-shaped extension thereof.
 Among the theories on the origin of Rano Rahi are: